tokio-rs/website/content/docs/going-deeper/timers.md

 constant time complexity when creating, canceling, and firing timeouts.

 The Tokio runtime includes one timer instance **per worker thread**.
-This means that, if the the runtime starts 4 worker threads, there will be 4 timer instances.
+This means that, if the runtime starts 4 worker threads, there will be 4 timer instances.
 This allows avoiding synchronization in most cases since the task, when working with a timer, will be operating on state located on the current thread.